GabelHub/FAMoS/README.md

 Specifies the control options used for *optim* (see *optim.runs* for more details).

+#### parscale.pars

+If parameters values span over several orders of magnitudes, using the built-in option *parscale* in *optim* can reduce the numbers of evaluations needed.
+Setting *parscale.pars = TRUE* automatically adjusts the scaling procedure in *optim*.
+However, if all parameters have the same order of magnitude, *parscale.pars = FALSE* is usually more suitable.

 #### con.tol

 Specifies the absolute convergence tolerance used for *optim* (see *optim.runs* for more details).